DarioBalinzo/kafka-connect-elasticsearch-source/README.md

 * Importance: low

 ``index.prefix``
 Indices prefix to include in copying.
+Periodically, new indices are discovered if they match the pattern.

 * Type: string
 * Default: ""